yupuyao/MLPKAN/README.md

 # Implementation of KAN with full MLP
-The MLPKAN is a modified implementation of the KAN architecture, replacing traditional components like B-Spline or FFT (https://github.com/GistNoesis/FourierKAN/blob/main/fftKAN.py) with complete MLP.
+The MLPKAN is a modified implementation of the KAN architecture, replacing components like B-Spline or FFT with complete MLP.
 This change potentially accelerates the model compared to its FourierKAN counterpart.

 ## Architecture Overview